Meet the Buns!

 Ringo, aka the big fuzz

 Ringo is our resident fiber bunny with a hare -raising dislike for being brushed.
-As the dominant buck, he struts around with confidence, always the first to enter the room—and the first to claim the best treats before the other bunnies even hop over!
+He prefers the feeling of less fur so he gets a dapper poodle cut every 6-8 weeks and he is much happier for it.
+As the dominant buck, he struts around with confidence, often the first to enter the room—and the first to claim the best treats before the other bunnies even hop over!

 Sterling, our resilient hopper!